Cosmic string gravitational wave backgrounds at LISA: I. Signal survey, template reconstruction, and model comparison: Beyond conventional templates

 \subsubsection{Initial loop size}

 Here we consider templates with various values of the $\alpha\equiv l_i/t_i$, which represents the initial loop size in units of cosmic time, when a loop is first `born' out of the network.
-In the VOS modeling, $\alpha$ can be treated as a free parameter, so we consider a variation from $\alpha = 0.1$ as determined by Nambu-Goto simulations~\cite{Blanco-Pillado:2013qja}, down to the GW emission scale $\alpha = \Gamma G \mu$.
-We use the loop number density of the VOS model in Sect.~\ref{sec:GW_semi_analytic} (with constant $\alpha$) and the $\Lambda$CDM cosmic history (we cannot consider the BOS modeling here, as the loop number density and the initial loop size are fixed consistently from numerical simulations).
+In the VOS modeling, $\alpha$ can be treated as a free parameter, so we consider a variation from $\alpha = 0.1$ as determined by Nambu-Goto simulations~\cite{Blanco-Pillado:2013qja}, down to $\alpha = 5 \times 10^{-6}$, which is sufficient for the reconstruction analysis (i.e., the signal has SNR $<10$ for $G\mu < 10^{-11}$ ).\footnote{In principle, the value of $\alpha$ can be as small as the GW emission scale $\Gamma G\mu$.} We use the loop number density of the VOS model in Sect.~\ref{sec:GW_semi_analytic} (with constant $\alpha$) and the $\Lambda$CDM cosmic history (we cannot consider the BOS modeling here, as the loop number density and the initial loop size are fixed consistently from numerical simulations).

 Fig.\,\ref{fig:spec_alpha_plot} shows the effect of changing $\alpha$ in the GWB spectra, for $q = 4/3$.
 The impact on the signal is quite noticeable, as for {GW produced during RD era} and $\alpha \gg \Gamma G\mu$, the spectral amplitude scaling as $\Omega_{\rm GW} \propto \sqrt{\alpha}$ holds independently of the frequency~\cite{Auclair:2019wcv,Gouttenoire:2019kij}.
 A degeneracy between $\alpha$ and $G\mu$ emerges therefore if $\alpha$ is allowed to vary.
 For example, while signals with standard $\alpha = 0.1$ for tensions $G\mu = 10^{-13}$ and $G\mu = 10^{-15}$ can be detected and reconstructed within LISA to better than $\sim 4\%$ and $\sim 20\%$ of precision in $G\mu$ respectively (see Sect.~\ref{sec:recon_result_conven}), the degeneracy between $\alpha$ and $G\mu$ degrades substantially the simultaneous reconstruction of these two parameters when both are allowed to vary (see Sect.~\ref{subsec:recons_loopProperties}).